code4romania/seismic-risc/README.md

 quite optimistic.

 What can we do to become less vulnerable?
 Find out everything about the city, about the buildings in which we live so that we can ask for their consolidation.
-Bulina Roșie is not just "a new information site", but a platform that collects and then validates with the help of experts data about the buildings in Romania, at a national level, it helps owners associations to consolidate their buildings, it keeps you in touch with the current legislation and explains it to you, and it makes sure that you have useful information at your disposal at all times.
+Home Safe is not just "a new information site", but a platform that collects and then validates with the help of experts data about the buildings in Romania, at a national level, it helps owners associations to consolidate their buildings, it keeps you in touch with the current legislation and explains it to you, and it makes sure that you have useful information at your disposal at all times.